As an Amazon Associate we earn from qualifying purchases.

 What Pairs with Blueberry Maple Syrup?

-We enjoy this blueberry syrup with all the breakfast staples: pancakes, dutch babies, waffles, crepes, and of course, french toast.
+I enjoy this blueberry syrup with all the breakfast staples: pancakes, dutch babies, waffles, crepes, and of course, french toast.
 Top it with a little powdered sugar and you are set!

 To make this recipe you just need a pot or saucepan and a spoon.